C interview questions and answers

 Answer:

-Assign the priority considering rule of precedence and associative.
+Assign the priority considering the rule of precedence and associativity.

-ptr is pointer to function which parameter is int type data and return type is pointer to function which first parameter is pointer to pointer of double data type and second parameter is char type data type and return type ispointer to double data type.
+ptr is a pointer to a function with a parameter of int type and a return type of a pointer to a function.
+The function it points to has the first parameter as a pointer to a pointer of double data type, the second parameter as a char type data, and the return type as a pointer to double data type.

 (6) How to read following pointer?